Les Baux and the old

 The scenes are all shot on ground level, You can see

-that on the ceiling.
-This is wood contruction and on ground level the ceiling is
+that on the ceilings.
+This is wood contruction and on ground level the ceiling

 Farmhouse Episode 43 'Message from Geneva'